Religious Education

 →Retell religious stories;

-→Use religious words to identify features of religious life and practice, suggesting meanings for actions
+→Use religious words to identify features of religious life and practice, suggesting meanings for actions and symbols;

-→Identify different ways in which religion is expressed, noticing similarities in religion; →Begin to ask good questions about their own and others’ experiences;
+→Identify different ways in which religion is expressed, noticing similarities in religion;

 →Recognise their own values and the values of others.